Teaching and exam

 • Reason for rejecting the assignment

 The case officer will send a decision to the student as soon as possible and will inform you, when the decision has been sent.
-You must wait to enter the grade in WISEflow until the student has received a decision.
+Do not enter the grade in WISEflow until the student has received a decision.

 Questions can be sent to Ditte Bak, case officer at BSS Studies, at ditte.bak@au.dk.